7 Gorgeous Waterfalls In Oregon Where You Can Swim In The Basin

 What are the best waterfall hikes in Oregon?

-It is well known that Oregon is one of the best hiking destinations in the United States, and nothing is better than a waterfall hike.
+It is well known that Oregon is one of the best hiking destinations in the United States, and nothing is better than an Oregon waterfall hike.
 If you are having trouble choosing which waterfall hikes to explore in Oregon, we are here to help you out

 Trail of Ten Falls